ipspace/netlab/docs/module/bgp.md

 # BGP Configuration Module

-This configuration module configures BGP routing process and BGP neighbors on Cisco IOS, Cisco Nexus-OS, Arista EOS and Junos.
+This configuration module configures BGP routing process and BGP neighbors on most [supported platforms](../platforms.md).
+The configuration module sets up BGP sessions according to these simple design rules:

+* EBGP sessions are established between directly-connected IP addresses on every link where the connected routers belong to different autonomous systems.
+Parallel sessions are established for all address families (IPv4, IPv6) configured on the link.
+* IBGP sessions are established between loopback interfaces of routers in the same autonomous system.
+Parallel sessions are established for all address families configured on the loopback interfaces.
+* IGBP sessions could form a full mesh (when no router reflectors are configured in the autonomous system) or a hubs-and-spokes topology with a single route reflector cluster and a full mesh of IBGP sessions between route reflectors.

+More interesting BGP topologies can be created with [custom plugins](../plugins.md).

-Supported features:
+Supported BGP features:

 * Multiple autonomous systems
 * Direct (single-hop) EBGP sessions
 * IBGP sessions between loopback interfaces
-* BGP route reflectors (for caveats see [implementation details](#implementation-details))
+* BGP route reflectors
 * Next-hop-self control on IBGP sessions
 * BGP community propagation
 * IPv4 and IPv6 address families
 * Configurable link prefix advertisement
 * Additional (dummy) prefix advertisement
-* Static **router-id**
+* Static **router-id** and **cluster-id**
 * Interaction with OSPF or IS-IS (IGP is disabled on external links)

 You could use *global* or *per-node* parameters to configure BGP autonomous systems and route reflectors (you expected tons of nerd knobs in a BGP implementation, didn't you?):